appropriatetech/appropriatetech.github.io/icat7.md

 ### Submission Deadlines &amp; Schedule

-Deadline for Receipt of abstract for full paper, poster and/or project | March 15, 2016 Notification of decision on abstracts for papers, posters & projects   | May 1, Deadline 2016 for full papers                                               | June 15, 2016 Notification of decision on papers, posters & projects                 | August 10, 2016
+Deadline for Receipt of abstract for full paper, poster and/or project | May 15, 2016 Notification of decision on abstracts for papers, posters & projects   | June 1, 2016 2016 for full papers                                                   | July 15, 2016
+Notification of decision on papers, posters & projects                 | September 10, 2016

 ### Suggested Topics